FabricGenomics/nf-sentieon-secondary/README.md

-# feature/sentieon_wgs_sv_ref_vcf
+# feature/wes_update

 ## Concept
-This pipeline is for calling SNVs, INDELs, CNVs, and SVs from short-read whole genome sequencing data.
-The Sentieon driver algorithms are used for calling SNVs and INDELs.
-We use a combination of PanGenie, manta, and delly for calling SVs.
-PanGenie was found to increase recall to ~91% from 15%-30% depending on the caller, but PanGenie only genotypes SVs present in the PanGenome.
-To include unknown SVs, we call SVs with manta in high sensitivity mode and with delly, then merge with PanGenie calls using Jasmine.
-Calls absent from PanGenie but called by both manta and delly are extracted, subset to just Delly genotypes, and then concatenated with the PanGenie calls.
+The updated Secondary Analysis pipeline can handle WGS or WES data.
+For both WGS and WES, the Sentieon driver algorithms are used for calling SNVs and INDELs.
+For WGS, we use a PanGenome approach that utilizes PanGenie to genotype SVs that are present in a PanGenome containing 88 haplotypes.
+PanGenie was found to increase recall to ~91% from 15%-30% depending on the caller.
 For CNVs, delly SV + delly CNV callers are used.
 For STRs, the PanGenie+SentieonDNAscope calls are annotated with `truvari anno trf` which uses Tandem Repeat Finder to annotate tandem repeats in the variant calls.
-The manta+delly SV calls are not annotated with `truvari anno trf` because they do not produce sequences for insertions/duplications and deletions.
+For WES, we do not call SVs.
+CNVs are called with Sentieon's CNVscope algorithm, but it is recommended to use WGS for CNVs if possible.

 Improvement of the SV/CNV calling approach is linked to the JIRA epic [FE3-2205](https://spiralgenetics.atlassian.net/browse/FE3-2205).